Fix secure connection failed errors in Firefox

 HSTS required

-Other websites may require HTTP Strict Transport Security (HSTS) and will not allow access with an insecure connection.
+Websites may require HTTP Strict Transport Security (HSTS) and will not allow access with an insecure connection.

-Firefox uses certificates on secure websites to ensure that your information is being sent to the intended recipient and can't be read by eavesdroppers.
-An incorrect system date can cause Firefox to detect that the website's security certificate is expired or invalid.
+An incorrect system clock can also cause Firefox to detect that the website's security certificate is expired or invalid.
 Make sure your computer is set to the correct date, time and time zone.
-For more information, see How to troubleshoot time related errors on secure websites.
+See Troubleshoot time-related errors on secure websites.

 These fine people helped write this article: